coreyphillips/deep-link-testing/README.md

-# Deeplink Tester
+# Deeplink Testing Tool

-A simple HTML tool for testing deeplinks during development and QA.
+A simple yet powerful tool for testing deeplinks across devices during development and QA.

 ## Overview

-This lightweight HTML application allows you to quickly test deeplinks without having to manually paste them into your browser's address bar.
-The tool creates clickable links from your deeplinks and maintains a history of recently used links for faster iteration during testing.
+This lightweight HTML application allows you to quickly test deeplinks without manually pasting them into your browser's address bar.
+The tool creates clickable links from your deeplinks, generates QR codes for easy mobile testing, and maintains a history of recently used links for faster iteration during testing.

 ## Features

 - Create clickable deeplinks from any URL scheme
+- Generate QR codes for easy mobile device testing
 - Save history of recently used deeplinks
 - Quickly reuse previous deeplinks with one click
+- View QR codes for previously used deeplinks
 - Open links in new tabs for easy navigation back to the tester
-- Automatically displays local IP addresses for easy network access
+- Automatically detect and display local IP addresses for network access
 - Copy network URLs to clipboard with one click
 - No installation required - works with any modern web browser